rcarraretto/auto-pairs/README.md

         Map <space> to insert a space after the opening character and before the closing one. execute 'inoremap <buffer> <silent> <CR> <C-R>=AutoPairsSpace()<CR>'

-*   g:AutoPairsFlyMode

-        Default : 0

-        set it to 1 to enable FlyMode. see FlyMode section for details.

 *   g:AutoPairsMultilineClose

         Default : 1